damiancxliew/HeyMax_Card_Recommendation/README.md

 ## AI usage

-I used AI as a coding assistant to help develop the prototype quickly + writing unit tests, but kept the implementation itself simple, deterministic, and easy to inspect.
+I used AI as a coding assistant to help develop the prototype quickly and writing unit tests, but kept the implementation itself simple, deterministic, and easy to inspect.